countermeasure/basic-box/README.rst

 Basic Box
 =========

-Builds a basic Debian 11 (Bullseye) installer which asks very few questions.
+Builds a basic Debian 12 (Bookworm) installer which asks very few questions.

-Includes firmware for Thinkpad P1 and T-series laptops.

 When more than one drive is present, the installer targets the smallest drive.

-Runs on Debian 11.
+Runs on Debian 12.

 What it does
 ------------

-The **Basic Box** installer creates a Debian 11 system with:
+The **Basic Box** installer creates a Debian 12 system with:

 - full disk encryption (FDE)
 - no ``root`` user